zayto/web_security_101/README.md

 CSRF happens because the request is predictable (url, method, data).
 In order to protect an action, you need to add unpredictability (aka **CSRF token/anti-forgery token**) and validate it on the server.

 ### Token-based CSRF mitigation
-Different patterns using a CSRF token can be used to mitigate CSRF attacks, according to the OWASP cheat sheet :
+Different patterns using a CSRF token can be used to mitigate CSRF attacks, according to the OWASP cheat sheet:

 - [Synchronizer Token Pattern](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#synchronizer-token-pattern) - requires to maintain a list of valid issued tokens on the server (state)
 - [Encryption Based Token Pattern](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#encryption-based-token-pattern) - does not need to maintain a list of tokens on the server (stateless pattern)